Shining Path: VRAEM stronghold

-The Militarized Communist Party of Peru (MPCP), a splinter of the Shining Path, killed 18 people (ten men, six women and two children) in San Miguel del Ene, a rural area in the Vizcatán del Ene District of Satipo Province, on 23 May 2021.
-The Ministry of Defense said that the attack was perpetrated by the Shining Path faction led by Comrade José.
-It gave the death toll of 14 people.
-Along with the corpses, some of which were burned, leaflets signed by the MPCP were found, featuring the hammer and sickle and defining the attack as a social cleansing operation.
-According to the leaflets found in the attack location, the perpetrators call upon to "clean VRAEM and Peru" of outcasts, "parasites and corrupts" as well as "homosexuals, lesbians, drug addicts" and "thieves".

 In popular culture

 American hard rock band Guns N' Roses quotes a speech by a Shining Path officer in their 1990 song "Civil War", as saying "We practice selective annihilation of mayors and government officials, for example, to create a vacuum, then we fill that vacuum.
 As popular war advances, peace is closer."

 American rock band Rage Against the Machine released a music video for their 1993 song "Bombtrack" as a response to the arrest of Abimael Guzman the previous year.
 The video expresses support for Guzman and the Shining Path, featuring various clips of the organization's activities, as well as showing the band in a cage to mimic Guzman's imprisonment.

+In 2024, Peruvian-born filmmaker Alex Fischman Cárdenas directed Ovejas y Lobos (Sheep and Wolves), a live action short film about Rosa Pumuahuanca, a single mother who searches for her son, Félix, when he mysteriously vanishes during the Shining Path's reign of terror.
+Fischman Cárdenas dedicates Ovejas y Lobos to the Shining Path's disappeared victims and their families.